Judit Polgár: Child prodigy

 Trained in her early years by her sister Susan, Judit Polgár was a chess prodigy from an early age.
 At age 5, she defeated a family friend without looking at the board.
 After the game, the friend joked: "You are good at chess, but I'm a good cook."
 Judit replied: "Do you cook without looking at the stove?"
-However, according to Susan, Judit was not the sister with the most talent, explaining: "Judit was a slow starter, but very hard-working."
+However, according to Susan, Judit's ability was borne of hard work, not an abnormally great natural ability.
+Explaining this, Susan said, "Judit was a slow starter, but very hard-working."
 Polgár described herself at that age as "obsessive" about chess.
 She first defeated an International Master, Dolfi Drimer, at age 10 and a grandmaster, Lev Gutman, at age 11.

 Judit started playing in tournaments at 6 years old, and by age 9 her rating with the Hungarian Chess Federation was 2080.
 She was a member of a chess club in Budapest, where she would get experience from master level players.
-In 1984 in Budapest, Sophia and Judit, at the time 9 and 7 years of age, respectively, played two games of blindfold chess against two masters, which they won.
+In 1984 in Budapest, Sofia and Judit, at the time 9 and 7 years of age, respectively, played two games of blindfold chess against two masters, which they won.
 At one point the girls complained that one of their opponents was playing too slowly and suggested a clock should be used.

 In April 1986, 9-year-old Judit played in her first rated tournament in the U.S., finishing first in the unrated section of the New York Open, winning US$1,000.
 All three Polgár sisters competed.
-Susan, 16, competed in the grandmaster section and had a victory against GM Walter Browne, and Sophia, 11, finished second in her section, but Judit gathered most of the attention in the tournament.
+Susan, 16, competed in the grandmaster section and had a victory against GM Walter Browne, and Sofia, 11, finished second in her section, but Judit gathered most of the attention in the tournament.
 Grandmasters would drop by to watch the serious, quiet child playing.
 She won her first seven games before drawing the final game.
 Although the unrated section had many of the weaker players in the Open, it also had players of expert strength who were foreign to the United States and had not been rated yet.
 Milorad Boskovic related a conversation with Judit's sixth-round opponent, a Yugoslav player he knew to be a strong expert: "He told me he took some chances in the game because he couldn't believe she was going to attack so well."
-Not able to speak English, her mother interpreted as she told a reporter her goal was to be a chess professional.
+Since Judit was not yet able to speak English very well, her mother interpreted as she told a reporter her goal was to be a chess professional.
 When the reporter asked her if she would be world champion one day, Judit answered: "I will try."